TAP: The Attention Patch for Cross-Modal Knowledge Transfer from Unlabeled Modality: Numerical Experiments

-It is difficult to directly compare the effectiveness of TAP against existing state-of-the-art neural network architectures since this work is the first to propose cross-modal learning from unlabeled data modalities.
-However, we can show the effectiveness of TAP by carefully examining the performance difference between different variants of TAP.
+There is no overlapping instance among the training data (in space $\Xc$), reference data (in space $\Zc$), and test data (in space $\Xc$).

-The baseline is a single-modal neural network without TAP integration at all.
-However, even if TAP integration shows a performance advantage against traditional supervised learning models without unlabeled cross-modal information input, there are still several factors that might be contributing to the performance difference, which we list as follows and propose corresponding models to examine these factors.
+{\bf Models:} It is difficult to directly compare the effectiveness of TAP against existing state-of-the-art neural network architectures since this work is the first to propose cross-modal learning from a fully unlabeled data modality.
+However, we can show the effectiveness of TAP by carefully examining the performance difference across different variants of TAP.